 St. Michael’s Homes for Children

-When unaccompanied minors are referred to us by the U.S. Office of Refugee Resettlement, we work hard to reunite the children with relatives here in the U.S. or in their country of origin.
+When unaccompanied adolescents are referred to us by the U.S. Office of Refugee Resettlement, we work hard to reunite the children with relatives here in the U.S. or in their country of origin.
 Generally, these solitary children have entered our country lacking proper documentation and have been detained by immigration officials.
 As we plan to reunite them with their family, we house them at St. Michael’s Home in a safe, comfortable environment where they receive clothing, meals, mentoring, medical services, education and assistance in contacting family.

 The program provides a safe and nurturing environment to all unaccompanied minors sent to the program by The Office of Refugee Resettlement through the Division of Unaccompanied Children Services.